 02. Black Swan (2010)

 People who don’t like Black Swan, I’m sorry, but you have no idea what cinema is about.
-I’ve watched this movie so many times and paid so much attention on how Aronofsky tells this story through images that it’s impossible to deny that the film grammar of this movie is pure cinema.
-What the director does with the mirrors, the color palette of the scenarios, the “double” personified in Mila Kunis, the incestuous relationship with the mother and how the story of the Black Swan’s play and the story of the film come together, is simply fascinating to watch, resulting in one of my favorites Darren Aronofsky films, and probably one of my favourites movies ever.
+I’ve watched this movie so many times and paid so much attention to how Aronofsky tells this story through images that it’s impossible to deny that the film grammar of this movie is pure cinema.
+What the director does with the mirrors, the color palette of the scenarios, the “double” personified in Mila Kunis, the incestuous relationship with the mother and how the story of the Black Swan’s play and the story of the film come together, is simply fascinating to watch, resulting in one of my favorites Darren Aronofsky films, and probably one of my favorites movies ever.
 If you haven’t watched Black Swan yet, the only question I have for you is: what are you doing with your life?

 01. Requiem For A Dream (2000)